Eisen9/cool_tips/collaboration.md

 2. create a folder in your desired location **give it a name of the repository you are going to clone**

-3. using the command line, navigate to your directory that you have created in step 2 then run: `git clone https://github.com/username/repository_name.git`
+3. Go to the repository you want to clone, select **<> code** from navigation bar, copy code with *HTTPS*.
+Then, using the command line, navigate to your directory that you have created in step 2 then run: `git clone https://github.com/username/repository_name.git`

 Example: https://github.com/Eisen9/cool_tips.git
    where *Eisen9* is the username